-For now, most experts say that your breast cancer risk should be higher than average for you to consider taking tamoxifen or raloxifene.
-If you do have a higher than average breast cancer risk, you need to compare the benefit of possibly reducing your chance of getting breast cancer with the risk of side effects and other problems from taking one of these drugs.
+Most experts say that your breast cancer risk should be higher than average for you to consider taking one of these drugs.
+If you do have a higher-than-average risk, you need to compare the benefit of possibly reducing your chance of getting breast cancer with the risk of side effects and other problems from taking one of these drugs.

-Your risk factors need to be identified to find out if you are at higher than average risk for breast cancer.
-A risk factor is anything that affects your risk of getting a disease.
-But keep in mind that having risk factors that are linked to a higher risk does not mean that you will develop breast cancer.
-In fact, most women who have one or more risk factors will never develop breast cancer.
+A risk factor is anything that raises your risk of getting a disease.
+Your risk factors will need to be assessed to find out if you are at higher-than-average risk for breast cancer.
+But keep in mind that having risk factors does not mean that you will definitely develop breast cancer.
+In fact, most women who have one or more risk factors never develop breast cancer.

 Researchers have built some statistical models to help predict a woman’s risk of getting breast cancer.

-The Breast Cancer Risk Assessment Tool (also called the Gail Model) is one of these.
+For example, the Breast Cancer Risk Assessment Tool (based on the modified Gail Model) is commonly used to assess risk.
 It can estimate your risk of getting breast cancer in the next 5 years and over your lifetime, based on many of the factors listed above.

-The tool does have some limits, though.
-For instance, it only looks at family history in close relatives (like siblings, parents, and children).
-And it doesn’t estimate risk if you have a history of ductal carcinoma in situ (DCIS), lobular carcinoma in situ (LCIS), or have had breast cancer.
-It’s also not helpful if you have a family cancer syndrome.
+This tool only looks at family history in close relatives (like siblings, parents, and children), though.
+And it can't be used to estimate risk if you have a history of ductal carcinoma in situ (DCIS), lobular carcinoma in situ (LCIS), or breast cancer, or if you have a family cancer syndrome.

-Also, the data that this tool was based on didn’t include Hispanic/Latina, American Indian, or Alaskan Native women, so estimates for these women may not be accurate.
+Also, the data that this tool is based on didn’t include American Indian or Alaskan Native women, so estimates for these women may not be accurate.

-These tools can give you a rough estimate of your risk, but no tool or test can tell you whether you’ll develop breast cancer.
+These tools can give you a rough estimate of your risk, but no tool or test can tell for sure if you’ll develop breast cancer.

-Different studies have different definitions of a higher than average risk of breast cancer.
-Two big studies of tamoxifen and raloxifene, the Breast Cancer Prevention Trial (BCPT) and the Study of Tamoxifen and Raloxifene (STAR), used a 1.7% risk of developing breast cancer over the next 5 years as their cut-off point.
-(1.7% is the risk of a healthy woman aged 60.)
+There is no single definition of a higher-than-average risk of breast cancer.
+But most major studies have used a 1.7% risk of developing breast cancer over the next 5 years as their cut-off point.
+(This is the average risk for a 60-year-old woman.)

-Some organizations recommend that doctors discuss the use of medicines to lower breast cancer risk in women at least 35 years old who have a 5-year risk of 1.7% or higher.
-Others only recommend chemoprevention for women 35 years and older with a 5-year risk of 3% or higher.
+Some medical organizations recommend that doctors discuss the use of medicines to lower breast cancer risk in women at least 35 years old who have a 5-year risk of 1.7% or higher.
+Others might use different cutoff points.

-The American Cancer Society does not have recommendations for the use of medicines to help lower the risk of breast cancer.
+The American Cancer Society does not have recommendations for using medicines to help lower the risk of breast cancer.

-*Women who have a higher risk of serious blood clots include those who have ever had serious blood clots (deep venous thrombosis [DVT] or pulmonary embolism [PE]).
-Many doctors also feel that if you’ve had a stroke or heart attack you also have a higher; risk of blood clots if you take these drugs.
-If you smoke, are obese, or have (or are being treated for) high blood pressure or diabetes you also have a higher risk of serious blood clots.
-Women with these conditions should talk to their doctors to see if the benefits of chemoprevention outweigh the risks.
+*Women who have a higher risk of serious blood clots include those who have ever had serious blood clots (deep venous thrombosis [DVT] or a pulmonary embolism [PE]).
+Many doctors also feel that if you’ve had a stroke or heart attack, or if you smoke, are obese, or have (or are being treated for) high blood pressure or diabetes, you also have a higher risk of serious blood clots.
+Women with any of these conditions should ask their doctors if the benefits of taking one of these drugs would outweigh the risks.

 A woman who has been diagnosed with any type of uterine cancer or atypical hyperplasia of the uterus (a kind of pre-cancer) should not take tamoxifen to help lower breast cancer risk.

-Raloxifene has not been tested in pre-menopausal women, and should only be used in women who have gone through menopause.
+Raloxifene has not been tested in pre-menopausal women, so it should only be used if you have gone through menopause.

-You should talk with your doctor about your total health picture to make the best possible choice.
+Talk with your doctor about your total health picture to make the best possible choice for you.